RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 2.)
 Control-X to save file

+### Putting data on your remote computer, method 2 - WinSCP, Cyberduck, Filezilla or other external program.

+Using the key provided in the slack, you can add an authorization to your log-in to allow for a remote connection to view files.
+We will demonstrate if time allows.

+### Putting data on your remote computer, method 3 - Start Rstudio (which we pre-installed for the class) and transfer files.

+Lisa can demonstrate if we have time and if we cannot get the data into the system quickly using one of the other methods.

-# Putting data into your remote computer, method 2 - download a file from an ftp or http location.
+### Putting data on your remote computer, method 3 - download a file from an ftp or http location.

+A direct link between remote computers avoids the time and effort of downloading files to your personal computer first.
+This is a good option for genomes.

 ```
 cd ~